hschellman/computing-basics/_episodes/02-storage-spaces.md

 > </ol>
 >
 > > ## Answer
 > > The correct answer is C - Open it for streaming via xrootd.
+Use `pnfs2xrootd` to generate the streaming path.
 > > {: .output}
 > > Comment here
 > {: .solution}